-Why COBOL is still on demand?
+Why is COBOL still in demand?

-- COBOL language is over 63 years old and still powers up to 80% of in-person transactions in different sectors like banks, insurance, commerce, etc. Even IBM and the mainframe community specifies that nearly every credit card purchase or ATM transaction uses mainframe applications written in COBOL.
+- COBOL language is over 63 years old and still powers up to 80% of in-person transactions in different sectors like banks, insurance, commerce, etc. Even IBM and the mainframe community state that nearly every credit card purchase or ATM transaction uses mainframe applications written in COBOL.

-COBOL has a future?
+Does COBOL have a future?

 What is COBOL?